Step 10: Launch

 - Replace the code of your existing button with the code snippet from your Fundraise Up account.

 1<a href="https://donate.ropsi.org/-/XWZBZUBB" class="myButton">Donate now</a>

 This example uses the Donate Link Elements component as the href value.
 Notice that the link retains its custom “myButton” class.
-Because the Fundraise Up installation code is installed on the page where the link is displayed, Checkout will launch without refreshing the page.

-Use the query string method only if you encounter problems changing your website’s donation button using the two previous methods.
+For these reasons, we recommend using this method only if you encounter problems changing your website’s donation button using the two previous methods.

 To use this method, change the

 href attribute of your donation button to the Checkout URL query string of the Checkout modal you want to launch.
 The string should include the unique ID of the Checkout modal, which is located in the campaign’s Overview tab.